titan-double07/Make-A-Wish-copy/README.md

 # Make-A-Wish-copy
-a coppy of the make a wish site
+a copy of the make a wish site